What is a Glazier?

 The states with the most job growth for Glazier are Utah, Arizona, and Oregon.
 Watch out if you plan on working in Mississippi, Louisiana, or Connecticut.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Glazier
+Salary for a Glazier

 Glaziers who work in Hawaii, Illinois, or New Jersey, make the highest salaries.